matjon/em3371-controller/README.md

 Supported operating systems
 ---------------------------

-This program was written in a way that enabled it to be used on constrained resource devices, such as home routers.

 This program runs on GNU/Linux and DD-WRT.
 It was not tested on OpenWRT, but modifying it to work there should be simple.
 It should run without problems on a Raspberry Pi with GNU/Linux installed.